smash-transport/smash-vhlle-hybrid/docs/developer/contributing.md

     Unless they are always required, you need to

       1. add a comment to the Bash code about under which condition the new requirements are needed (this will be displayed to the user);
-      2. implement the condition to limit the check to the runs which need such requirements;
+      2. implement the condition to limit the check to the runs which need such requirements (this has been done where the sanity checks are performed);
       3. ensure tests pass (they might require setting some more global variables in the `tests_runner`, depending on the new conditions).

 [^1]: